EmilioPiscioneri/My-website/things-to-note.md

 - As of 14/07/24.
 Currently PIXI.js 8.1.5 (maybe lower) to 8.2.2 (not much more released) is experiencing a memory leak bug.
 To replicate you add a stage object, remove it, then delete it straight after.
 If you wait for a tick to pass it won't be an issue.
 See https://github.com/pixijs/pixijs/issues/10719

 - visibilityChanged event fires after descendants have also had visibilityChanged

+- To change a game objects stage object you do .SetStageObject()